MathOnco/Lenia-in-HAL/README.md

 # Lenia-in-HAL
-Repository for Lenia framework, implemented in Hybrid Automata Library (HAL)
+Repository for Lenia framework, implemented in Hybrid Automata Library (HAL), which can be downloaded [here](https://github.com/mathonco/hal).
+Below we implement the "Lenia" modeling framework in HAL v1.1.0.

-Lenia is a cellular automata framework developed [here](https://chakazul.github.io/lenia.html) that offers capabilities for simulating continuous space and time, making it suitable for studying the collective behavior of interacting biological agents, such as individual cells or organisms.
+Lenia is a cellular automata framework developed [here](https://chakazul.github.io/lenia.html) that offers capabilities for simulating cellular automata that have continuous space and time components, making it suitable for studying the collective behavior of interacting biological agents, such as individual cells or organisms.
 Cellular automata are valuable tools for studying the rules governing the behavior of complex systems, including multi-factorial diseases like cancer.
-This Repository is for the Lenia framework, implemented in Hybrid Automata Library [(HAL)](https://github.com/MathOnco/HAL?tab=readme-ov-file).

 ## Overview

- Lenia-in-HAL is developed at the EDIT lab at the H. Lee Moffitt Cancer Center and Research Institute.
+Lenia-in-HAL is developed at [the EDIT lab](https://labpages.moffitt.org/westj/) at the H. Lee Moffitt Cancer Center and Research Institute.
 It provides various features essential for cancer modeling, including:

 - Cellular replication
 - Growth